Time and the Trickster

 "Oh boy!"
 Rani laughed behind Rose.
 "A talking rhino."

-"He's a Judoon," Rose said as she crossed her arms and frowned with worry.
+"He's a Judoon," Rose explained as she crossed her arms and frowned with worry.
 "His species work for the Shadow Proclamation.
 They are sort of like police men, they enforce the Shadow Proclamation's code across much of the universe."

 "So they're the good guys," Luke said from behind Rose, but it sounded a bit like a question too.

-"Sometimes," Rose said with a nervous shrug, "But according to the Doctor their methods can result in a lot of collateral damage.
+"Sometimes," Rose offered with a nervous shrug, "But according to the Doctor their methods can result in a lot of collateral damage.
 They don't see shades of grey, but operate on a very strict view of black and white, lawful or not which has caused the Doctor plenty of problems in the past."

 "The Doctor has told you about them?"
 Luke asked curiously.

 "He knows that this sort of thing is my job," Rose supplied.
 "Unlike your Mum I am paid to do this and he likes me to be prepared.
-I have an English copy of all the current articles of the Shadow Proclamation," she shuddered.
+I have an English copy of all the current articles of the Shadow Proclamation," she explained with a shudder.
 "Really boring in some places and really terrifying in others."
 Rose shook her head and added, "But Earth is a level five planet according to the Shadow Proclamation so I don't know how a Judoon will cope on a world that he has no authority to uphold law.
 The Doctor says they aren't very smart so this could get ugly."

 "Spock where is the ship?"
 Rose questioned.